c1eren/F1-Dashboard/README.md

-# F1 Standings Web App
+# F1 Dashboard Web App

 A modern web application to display **Formula 1 driver standings** and **driver race stats**.
 Built with a full-stack JavaScript/TypeScript setup.